The application for the Spring 2027 nursing class will be available beginning March 16.

 3. Request Official Transcripts

 Official transcript(s) from ALL colleges/universities attended must be sent to Washburn University.
-Transcripts should be sent electronically to the following email address: etranscripts@washburn.edu or paper copies mailed to:
+Transcripts should be sent electronically either through the National Clearinghouse, Parchment, or to the following email address: etranscripts@washburn.edu.
+Paper copies can be mailed to:

 University Registrar's Office